Alush111/alx-pre_course/README.md

 my first readme
-the dream is to be a world class software engineer
+from here, i will work hard to become a world-class software engineer